West Orange, New Jersey: History

 West Orange was originally part of the Native American Hackensack clan's territory, for over 10,000 years.
-The Hackensack were a phratry of the Unami tribe of the Leni Lenape.
+The Hackensack were a phratry of the Unami tribe of the Lenni Lenape.
 In their language, "Leni Lenape" means, "the original people."
 The Acquackanonk sub-tribe were located along the Passaic River.
 They were part of the Algonquin language family, and known as "Delaware Indians" by the 18th century.
 They identified themselves with the totem of the Turtle.
 They were hunter-gatherers, matrilineal, and had cultural traditions such as wedding ceremonies.
 Northfield Avenue and Old Indian Road in West Orange, remain as original Hackensack trails.
 Their main settlement was where the city of Hackensack is today.
 They would travel to the ocean or mountains to hunt for food.
 The Passaic River runs in an upside-down V shape—8 mi west and east, and 13 mi north of West Orange.
 In the centuries prior to industrial development, the Passaic River and Watchung Mountains were major geographic landmarks amidst the untouched wilderness.

 West Orange is located at the peak of the Watchung Mountains.
 This vantage point over the valleys east to Manhattan had a strategic value for Lenni Lenape warriors, and later George Washington's troops during the American Revolution.
 The wooded South Mountain Reservation has rocks shaped like the backs of large turtles.
 The area is now known as "Turtle Back Rock Picnic Area" and gives its name to the Turtle Back Zoo.
 The Turtle Back Rocks were considered sacred to the Native Americans.

 The Native Americans were hunter-gatherer tribes who would overlap territories and occasionally had tribal wars, but did not "own" land.
 They believed in taking only what was immediately necessary from nature, and considering the needs of the next seven generations.
 This hospitality at first benefited the European settlers, who struggled in the wilderness after reaching North America's shores.
 In the 1500s and 1600s, the territory was disputed and transferred many times between the Hackensack, Dutch, Scottish, Swedes, and English colonists.
 Due to the wars between the Native Americans and European settlers, most European settlers stayed East of the Hudson River.
 In 1664, the English took possession of Dutch New Netherland.
 On October 28, 1664, The English purchased 780 sqmi of land from the Hackensack, from Staten Island to the Passaic River on the North to the Raritan River on the South, for about 154 English pounds.
 This is known as the "Elizabethtown Purchase."